mrkvon/kanthaus.online/user/pages/15.governance/10.constitution/default.en.md

 	1. the Collective Agreements should be changed to reflect the decision.

 ### §12.
 Changing the Constitution
-1. Any addition, subtraction or other change to the Constitution must be made using the following procedure.
+1. All changes to the Constitution must be made using the following procedure.
 1. The procedure is initiated when all Members, both resident and remote, are notified of a clear and explicit proposal from a Member which—
 	1. has the support of at least 2 other Members, and
-	1. is not contrary to any other Constitutional Change made within the last 28 days.
+	1. does not go against any other Constitutional Change made within the last 28 days.
 1. The primary phase of the procedure lasts at least 7 days during which Members should consider the initial proposal and may create alternative proposals.
 At the end of this phase a list of proposals is created by gathering—
 	1. the initial proposal and any other alternative proposals, and
 	1. a 'status quo' control proposal (i.e. 'keep things as they are/change nothing'.)